7 Most Unusual Festivals Found Only in Japan

 Location: Kawasaki, Kanagawa Prefecture

-Also known as the "Festival of the Steel Phallus", the Penis Festival takes place every spring in Kawasaki, a city located between Tokyo and Yokohama.
+This unusual Japanese festival also known as the "Festival of the Steel Phallus", the Penis Festival takes place every spring in Kawasaki, a city located between Tokyo and Yokohama.

 Origin

 To honor this miraculous steel penis, people built a shrine named Kanamara Shrine.
 Since then, the shrine has been frequently worshipped by people who wish to have good health, fertility, and happiness.
-Today, the festival welcomes visitors of all kinds, including LGBT people, offering a chance to celebrate diversity, inclusion and sex positivity.
+Today, the festival welcomes visitors of all kinds, including LGBT people, offering a chance to celebrate diversity, inclusion, and sex positivity.

-Kanamara Fune Mikoshi: a traditional style float housing a large steel penis sculpture.
-Big Kanamara Mikoshi: a traditional style float housing a large penis sculpture made of wood Elizabeth float: a two-meter high pink phallus donated by the local drag queen club, and carried through the streets by drag queens.
+There are three mikoshis you can't miss.
+Kanamara Fune Mikoshi, a traditional style float housing a large steel penis sculpture; Big Kanamara Mikoshi, housing a large penis sculpture made of wood; and Elizabeth float, a two-meter high pink phallus carried by the local drag queen club.
+This may seem like a bit of sensory overload, but that's what makes the festival so much fun.

 Date: third Sunday in February